eZaKusTaMihS/Re_D4AS/README.md

 - Add more settings that can be set automatically other than manually in game

 ### Recent Updates
+#### Nov 1, 2024
+- Add loop time recorder.
+Now you can see total live times and loop duration in console output and log file.
+Remember to get your live background (see `res/stat/live`) updated.

 #### Oct 31, 2024
 - Add auto-restart methods to solve possible crash of the game.
 - Provide a solution for being blocked from long-time plays.